 BI technologies that handle batch and streaming real time data often are different technologies from those that handle historical and predictive analysis.
 Complex data structures really don’t work with nice traditional relational or multi-dimensional databases, and therefore we are forced to build multiple data marts or build multiple cubes to make that happen.
 Last but not least, meta data from our ETL processes for our data warehouse, and from our Business Intelligence and even metadata from our ERP applications is very siloed.
 That needs to be addressed.

 The next point is how do you make BI pervasive.
 If you haven’t made it pervasive, well you can’t really compete on the analytic side.
 Key decisions your enterprise need to make aren’t enabled.
 The solution is to embed BI in ERP applications and business processes.
 Embedding BI tightly in your desktop applications such as email and an enterprise portal is important.
 I already mentioned a huge need to make BI as intuitive as possible, to make self-service by end users possible.
-Mobile BI is another trends and will drive BI pervasiveness in the next few years.
+Mobile BI is another trend and will drive BI pervasiveness in the next few years.

 So how do you go forward with this?
-Well first of all we definitely recommend making sure that all of your business stakeholders understand why is it that you need business intelligence.
+Well first of all we definitely recommend making sure that all of your business stakeholders understand why it is that you need business intelligence.
 There are many wonderful publications out there that do go in-depth as to why information is really critical for competitive advantage.
-It is true that here are lots of BI applications that still need to follow the traditional approach.
-Those are anything that is mission critical, such as producing financial statements or printing customer bills or creating a regulatory reporting package that has to comply with thousands requirements.
+It is true that there are lots of BI applications that still need to follow the traditional approach.
+Those are anything that is mission critical, such as producing financial statements or printing customer bills or creating a regulatory reporting package that has to comply with thousands of requirements.

 Obviously these types of applications still have to follow the traditional approach, but elsewhere, agile BI is very applicable.
-When we talk about best practices, it is all about lessons learned, believe me everyone without exception makes mistakes in BI so we highly recommend that you learn from somebody else’s mistakes and not your own.
+When we talk about best practices, it is all about lessons learned.
+Believe me, everyone without exception makes mistakes in BI, so we highly recommend that you learn from somebody else’s mistakes and not your own.
 The best way to do that is to work with professionals that have made those mistakes already, and now you can leverage their experience.

-So we think those systems integrators and consultants who understand you and know the difference between where traditional BI approaches need to be applied and where there is room and a actually critical need for agile applications.
+So we think those systems integrators and consultants who understand you and know the difference between where traditional BI approaches need to be applied and where there is room and a critical need for agile applications.

-Previous: Traditional Approaches to Business Intelligence Can't Keep Up
+Previous: Traditional Approaches to Business Intelligence Can't Keep Up | Next:Do You Have a Self-service BI Solution? |